wingedpanther/nmbi/content/posts/nmbi/Overseas-Recognition-Prep/index.md

 4. **Syllabus**
 5. **A completed Qualification Form** by the college principal ([download](https://www.nmbi.ie/NMBI/media/NMBI/Qualification-Form.pdf?ext=.pdf) it from NMBI)
 6. **The completed Employment Verification forms** ([download](https://www.nmbi.ie/NMBI/media/NMBI/Employment-Form.pdf?ext=.pdf) it from NMBI).
 You need to get it filled by current and previous employers.
-7. **You must have a Good Standing Certificate (CCPS) from each of the nursing councils with which you are registered.** from the Nursing Councils you have registered.
+7. **You must have a Good Standing Certificate (CCPS) from each of the nursing councils with which you are registered.**
 8. **Nursing Registration Certificate**

 ### Additional Documents(Optional) & Instructions